lbell112295/OlympicsAnalysis/README.md

 This is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.

-The motivation behind the analysis was to understand how the Olympics have evolved over time, identify specific trends, and investigate the participation of different countries, genders, etc. I was also particularly interested in exploring the concept of the home field advantage to try to understand if we see statistically significant backing for this concept.
+The motivation behind the analysis was to understand how the Olympics have evolved over time, identify specific trends, and investigate the participation of different countries, genders, etc. I was also particularly interested in exploring the idea of the home field advantage to try to understand if we see statistically significant backing for this concept.

 In this analysis I created a Tableau dashboard and used R Studio to perform significance testing using the Wilcox Signed Rank Test